A Storm of Swords – Daenerys VI

 - The Glass Flower– which I have made several notes on this page as to the character Cyrain of Ash and Lilith and her direct connections to a major ASOIAF character.

 - A Song for Lya– because this story also defines the lure of a fire religion, including bells, and to what end.
+This story features a mountain with a heart of fire god.
 Transcribed and noted here.

 - Fevre Dream– for many reasons, but to understand the line between freeing slaves and for what reason.
 Also religious extremism and the notion of ruling ‘fire and blood’ madness.
 Damon Julian discussed a bit here.